inikulin/parse5/docs/05_api_reference.md

 <a name="TreeAdapter.insertText"></a>
 ### TreeAdapter.insertText(parentNode, text)
-Inserts text into node.
-If the last child of the node is the text node then provided text will be appended to the text node content.
-Otherwise, inserts new text node with the given text.
+Inserts text into a node.
+If the last child of the node is a text node, the provided text will be appended to the text node content.
+Otherwise, inserts a new text node with the given text.

 **Kind**: static method of <code>[TreeAdapter](#TreeAdapter)</code>
 **See**: [default implementation.](https://github.com/inikulin/parse5/blob/tree-adapter-docs-rev/lib/tree_adapters/default.js#L220)